dwave-examples/3d-bin-packing/README.md

     streamlit run bin_packing_app.py

-The demo program opens an interface where user can define details of a 3d bin packing problem by either importing a file or defining the problem through the user interface.
-The user interface also allows submitting jobs and viewing the results.
+The demo program opens an interface where you can instantiate a 3d bin packing problem by either importing a file or configuring a random problem.
+The user interface also allows you to submit the problems and view results.

 Alternatively, one can solve an instance of a problem through the terminal by typing:

     python packing3d.py ---data_filepath <path to your problem file>

-There are several instances under `input` folder.
+There are several examples of problem instances under the `input` folder.

+### Inputs

 This is an example of a 3d bin packing input instance file with 1 bin and 47 cases.